The "von Neumann bottleneck" is the interconnect between the CPU and main memory.

 The memory system has a huge impact on how to program the system effectively.

 Supercomputers are large clusters of powerful computer systems that combine shared memory systems which are networked together.
-The most powerful supercomputer in the world is currently the "Sunway TaihuLight" in China, which has 10,649,600 total CPU cores.
+The most powerful supercomputer in the world is currently the the Frontier system at Oak Ridge National Laboratory in Tennessee, which has 8,730,112 total CPU cores.

 We will look at two major ways of doing parallel programming: